 - Login to the cPanel.

-- Look at the left hand column when you have logged in.
-If necessary, click on the triangle next to the word "STATS".
-This will expand the stats section or contract it.
-Look for the label Disk Space Usage.
+- Look at the right hand column when you have logged in.
+In some versions of the cPanel Paper Lantern theme, you may have to click on Statistics in the left hand column in order to see the statistics.
+Look for the label Disk Usage.

 You can also find version numbers or account usage numbers that may help to manage your account.
 Here’s a short list of the other items that you will see in regards to disk space and bandwidth usage:

-- Monthly Bandwidth Transfer - directly beneath Disk Space Usage in the left hand column.
-This is the amount of data that is transferred between the web server and a visitor's internet browser for that day.
+- Monthly Bandwidth Transfer – directly beneath Autoresponders in the right hand column.
+This is the amount of data that is transferred between the web server and a visitor’s internet browser for that day.
+Click on the link in order to see further bandwidth details for your account.

 - MySQL Disk space – this data is not calculated as part of Disk Space Usage, but is a good number to watch when you are running multiple databases or if a database is getting so large that the website appears to be running slow.